Vincenzo Florio Sr.: Early life

-Vincenzo Florio was born in Bagnara Calabra on 4 April 1799 of Paolo Florio and Giuseppa Safflotti.
+Vincenzo Florio was born in Bagnara Calabra on 4 April 1799 to Paolo Florio and Giuseppa Safflotti.
 Soon after his birth, the family moved to Palermo (Sicily), where his father opened a spice and drug store in Piazza San Giacomo La Marina.
 He received an excellent education, under the guidance of his uncle Ignazio, he learned art and the practice of business.

 Florio's father died in 1807, when Vincenzo was eight years old.
 This bequeathed him his spice shop, which had become relatively prosperous.
-Since he was too young to manage it, his uncle Ignazio Florio, a former associate of his father, directed and managed in his place the administration of commerce which was now called Ignazio & Vincenzo Florio.
-Gradually, the store became increasingly important and created a name as the most famous spice shop in Palermo.
+Since he was too young to manage it, his uncle Ignazio Florio, a former associate of his father, directed and managed in his place the administration of commerce, which was now called Ignazio & Vincenzo Florio.
+Gradually, the store became increasingly important and created a name for itself as the most famous spice shop in Palermo.
 The financial legacy of Vincenzo and his uncle tripled in the decade between 1807 and 1817.
-In 1829, Ignazio Florio died without descendants and Vincenzo became the sole heir to the family shop.
+In 1829, Ignazio Florio died without descendants, and Vincenzo became the sole heir to the family shop.